8259A Programmable Interrupt Controller

 (5) Interrupt request register (IRR): It is used to store all pending interrupt requests.
 Each bit of this register s set at the rising edge or at the high level of the corresponding interrupt request line.
 The microprocessor can read the contents of this register by issuing appropriate command words.

 (6) In-service register (InRR): It is used to store all interrupt levels currently being serviced.
-Each bit of this register is set by priority resolver and reset by End of the interrupt command word.
+Each bit of this register is set by the priority resolver and reset by the End of the interrupt command word.
 The microprocessor can read the contents of this register by issuing appropriate command words.

 (7) Priority resolver: It determines the priorities of the bit set in the IRR.
 To make a decision, the priority resolver looks at the ISR.
 If the higher priority bit in the InSR is set then it ignores the new request.
 If the priority resolver finds that the new interrupt has a higher priority than the highest priority interrupts currently being serviced and the new interrupt is not in service, then it will set the appropriate bit in the InSR and send the INT signal to the interrupt request.